NVIDIA/thrust/docs/setup/getting.md

 ## GitHub

-Thrust and CUB is an open source project developed on GitHub, which is where you'll find the latest versions and the development branch.
+Thrust and CUB are an open source project developed on GitHub, which is where you'll find the latest versions and the development branch.
 The Thrust GitHub repository is [github.com/nvidia/thrust](https://github.com/nvidia/thrust) and the CUB GitHub repository is [github.com/nvidia/thrust](https://github.com/nvidia/thrust).